n-of-one/attack_vector_2/website/docs/player/ICE/Minesweeper ICE.md

 ![Picture of a minesweeper ICE puzzle](../../assets/players/ice/minesweeper.png)

-## Goal
-Minesweeper ICE is the classic minesweeper game ([wikipedia article](https://en.wikipedia.org/wiki/Minesweeper_\(video_game\))).

-This version of minesweeper has guaranteed safe corners.
-You can always click these to get a start.

-Thematically you are fixing corrupted memory of the ICE.
+As a hacker you are fixing corrupted memory of the ICE.
 Mines are represented as corrupt memory blocks.
 If you click on a corrupted memory block, you are blocked from making further moves.
 Your fellow hackers can still continue solving the puzzle.

+## Minigame
+Minesweeper ICE is the classic minesweeper game ([wikipedia](https://en.wikipedia.org/wiki/Minesweeper_\(video_game\))).

+This version of minesweeper has guaranteed safe corners.
+You can always click these to get a good start.

 ## Resetting
 You can reset the puzzle at any time by pressing the Reset button.
 You will need to keep pressing the button for 8 seconds.